wilsaj/everything-is-osm/README.md

 ----

 Choose which metro areas you want to use.
-Edit `variables.yml` so that the last line contains a list of [metro extracts](https://mapzen.com/metro-extracts/) that you want to include.
+Edit `variables.yml` so that the last line contains a list of the [metro extracts](https://mapzen.com/metro-extracts/) that you want to include.
 For example:

     metro_extracts: